William Small, ‘hero to journalism’ at CBS, NBC, dies at 93 - The Boston Globe

 The promotion put him next in line to become president of CBS News, but after he testified before Congress in 1978 urging strong limits on police entering newsrooms, the network instead assigned him to be its chief lobbyist in Washington.

-Small defected to NBC in 1979, becoming president of the network's news division and hiring away several CBS reporters, including Mudd and Marvin Kalb.
+He defected to NBC in 1979, becoming president of the network’s news division.
 In 1982, he became president of the UPI wire service.

-Small and his late wife, Gish, had two daughters and six grandchildren.
-He is the author of two books on the role of the media in politics and society, taught communications and media management at Fordham University and was on the sociology faculty at the University of Louisville.
+Mr. Small and his late wife, Gish, had two daughters and six grandchildren.
+He is the author of two books on the role of the media in politics and society and taught communications and media management at Fordham University.

-In 2014, the organization honored Small with its lifetime achievement award.
-In its presentation, it recognizing him as a television news icon whose work in Washington was "paramount in the dramatic evolution of network news that continues today.”
+In 2014, the organization honored him with its lifetime achievement award.
+In its presentation, it recognizing him as a television news icon whose work in Washington was ‘‘paramount in the dramatic evolution of network news that continues today.”